mshaneb/OWS/README.md

-# OWS
 OWS File Index Utility

 INTRODUCTION:
 -------------

-The OHRF File Indec was developed to allow for an efficient way to view, organize, and export an index of all files on the OWS shared drive that are relevant to the Office of High-Risk Facilities, in order to aid the OWS/OCGR Communications Effort and facilitate identification of files with the potential to be hosted on the NIAID Intranet.
+The OHRF File Index Utility was developed to allow for an efficient way to view, organize, and export an index of all files on the OWS shared drive that are relevant to the Office of High-Risk Facilities, in order to aid the OWS/OCGR Communications Effort and facilitate identification of files with the potential to be hosted on the NIAID Intranet.
 It is designed to be an easily-accessible .EXE program located on the OWS Shared Drive (S:\) and needing no special permissions to access or use.